QAPranav/CheckLinks/README.md

 Checklinks is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 # Additional Resources
--Playwright Test Documentation
+- Playwright Test Documentation
--Playwright Documentation
+- Playwright Documentation
--GitHub Repository
+- GitHub Repository